-Graptopetalum is a small genus of the family Crassulaceae.
-They are perennial succulent plants and native to Mexico and Arizona.
-Their leaves vary in colour from silver-grey to pink to waxy green, and are often speckled.
-They all have thick leaves forming rosettes with star-shaped flowers from white to pink on long stems.
-All require lots of sun to look their best.
-They are similar looking to Echeverias, although they are generally considered closer to Sedums.
+Graptopetalum is a small genus of succulent plants native to Mexico and the United States (Arizona).
+The leaves vary in color from silver-grey to pink to waxy green.
+They are arranged in rosettes and often speckled.
+Flowers are star-shaped, appear on long stems, and vary in color from white to pink.
+All members of the genus require lots of sunlight to look their best.
+They look similar to Echeverias, although they are generally considered closer to Sedums.

-The Graptopetalums are generally easy to propagate, by seeds, leaf cuttings or offsets.
+Graptopetalums are generally easy to propagate by seeds, leaf cuttings, or offsets.
 Any rosette that breaks off has the potential to root and start a new plant.
 Even a leaf that drops off will root below the parent plant and produce a new rosette quickly.
-The new plant feeds off the leaf until it shrivels up and falls off.
-By then the new little ghost plant has rooted and sprouted new leaves.
+The new plant feeds off the leaf until it shrivels and falls off.
+By then, the new little plant had rooted and sprouted new leaves.

-Summer growers.
-Graptopetalums require gritty porous soil with excellent drainage.
-Water regularly over the summer months letting the soil dry out between waterings.
+Graptopetalums are succulents that prefer cooler temperatures for actively growing.
+Their primary growth occurs during fall and spring while slowing considerably during winter.
+They require gritty, porous soil with excellent drainage.
+Water regularly from spring to fall, letting the soil dry out between waterings.
 Minimal water is required over winter.
-Fertlize once during the growing season with a balanced fertilizer diluted to ¼ strength.
-All do best in sun or part sun excluding Graptopetalum bellum which prefers light shade.
+Fertilize once during the growing season with a balanced fertilizer diluted to ¼ strength.